Base Layer: Choose a base layer that fits tight and will wick perspiration away from your body to keep you dry.

 Insulating Layer: This layer is meant to keep you warm and also keep moisture away from your skin.
 It shouldn’t fit as snugly as your base layer.
 A wool jersey/sweater, or a fleece will do the job.

+Outer Layer: Your outermost layer of clothing should be windproof and waterproof.
 Hot Head: The big holes in our helmets are designed to keep our heads cool in the summer, however, they can make you head too cold during the winter.
 Wear a balaclava or headband under your helmet.

 Icicle Hands: On your hands, choose a pair of wind and waterproof gloves.
 Shifting will keep you from wearing mittens, though they keep your hands the warmest.
 You can also choose to wear a lobster style glove, this two finger lobster style offers increased finger warmth (inner liner still has five fingers) but still allows you mobility to shift gears.